 Do you give credit for graduate classes that could be transferred in?

 If you have not already received a graduate degree, we may give credit for graduate classes taken elsewhere.
 However, they must be accredited, approved by the Director of the MBA program, and be a grade of B or higher.
 Further, you may only transfer in a total of 12 hours toward your MBA.

-Yes, to be considered for admission we must receive your official GMAT score directly from the testing service.
+Yes, the GMAT or GRE is required of all applicants to be considered for admission to the MBA program.
+We must receive your official GMAT or GRE score directly from the testing service.

 What is the GMAT?

 The Graduate Management Admissions Test (GMAT) is the standardized test used to evaluate candidates for admission to MBA programs.
 This test takes about four hours to complete and includes a verbal section, quantitative section, and analytical writing assessment.
 Visit the GMAT website for more information about the exam.